LDAP & Directory Services

 Enabling Lookups

-To import and synchronize users and groups, the DS lookups option must be enabled either in the overview screen or in the LDAP profile:
+To synchronize users and groups, the DS lookups option must be enabled.
+This can be done either through the profile overview or directly within the LDAP profile itself.

 -